googleapis/google-cloud-cpp/google/cloud/workflows/quickstart/README.md

-# HOWTO: using the Workflow Executions API C++ client in your project
+# HOWTO: using the Workflows API C++ client in your project

 This directory contains small examples showing how to use the Workflow Executions API C++ client library in your own project.
 These instructions assume that you have